Audience Activation

 5. On the Admin sidebar, go to Stores > Settings > Configuration.

-6. Expand Services and select Audience Activation.
+6. Expand Services and select Data Connection.

 Real-Time CDP audiences dashboard

 You can view all active audiences that are available to personalize within your Adobe Commerce instance using the Real-Time CDP Audiences dashboard.
-Any audiences you activated in the Adobe Commerce destination in Real-Time CDP appear in this dashboard.

 To access the Real-Time CDP Audiences dashboard, go to the Admin sidebar, then go to Customers > Real-time CDP Audience.
-The Real-Time CDP Audiences dashboard appears:

 Real-Time CDP Audiences Dashboard